 The FDA is committed to finding new ways to reduce the burden of chronic disease through improved nutrition.
 We look forward to using our tools and authorities to both empower consumers with information and facilitate industry innovation toward healthier foods that consumers want.
 Improvements in diet and nutrition offer us one of our greatest opportunities to have a profound, generational impact on human health and on reducing health disparities.

-On March 29, 2018, FDA Commissioner Scott Gottlieb announced the FDA Nutrition Innovation Strategy, which will take a fresh look at what can be done to reduce preventable death and disease related to poor nutrition.
+On March 29, 2018, FDA announced the Nutrition Innovation Strategy, which will take a fresh look at what can be done to reduce preventable death and disease related to poor nutrition.

-The strategy is still in the early stages of development.
-Key activities currently planned as part of this strategy are summarized below.
-In addition, the FDA plans to have extensive engagement with stakeholders to seek input and further explore how to best promote public health in the evolving food and beverage marketplace.
-Part of this stakeholder engagement will include holding a public meeting on July 26, 2018.
-This page will be updated to reflect advances in the strategy's development.
+Key activities that are part of this strategy are summarized below.
+In addition, the FDA has been and will continue engaging with stakeholders to seek input and further explore how to best promote public health in the evolving food and beverage marketplace.
+Part of this stakeholder engagement was holding a public meeting on July 26, 2018.

 Consumers have long been interested in finding easier ways to identify healthful foods by looking at the labels when food shopping.
 Claims are quick signals for consumers about what benefits a food or beverage they choose might have, and they can also encourage the food industry to reformulate products to improve their healthy qualities.